stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 * One can test that the MIP levels are being used by setting the `maxLod` property of the sampler (which essentially switches of the mipmap).

-Note that we could generate the MIP pyramid at runtime (which the tutorial does) but in reality mipmap images will always be generated using an offline tool which produces better results and avoids the loading time penalty.
+Note that we could generate the MIP pyramid at runtime (which the tutorial does) but in reality mipmap images will always be generated using an offline tool, producing better results and avoiding the runtime loading penalty.
 Additionally the process of generating mipmap images at runtime is quite convoluted so there in no point spending the time and effort.

 TODO...